 - Low-dose vaginal products.
 Low-dose vaginal preparations of estrogen — which come in cream, tablet or ring form — can effectively treat vaginal symptoms and some urinary symptoms, while minimizing absorption into the body.
 Low-dose vaginal preparations do not help with hot flashes, night sweats or protection against osteoporosis.

-For women who experience menopause naturally, estrogen is typically prescribed along with progesterone or progestin (progesterone-like medication).
+For women who haven't had their uterus removed, estrogen is typically prescribed along with progesterone or progestin (progesterone-like medication).
 This is because estrogen alone, when not balanced by progesterone, can stimulate growth of the lining of the uterus, increasing the risk of uterine cancer.
 Women who have had their uterus removed (hysterectomy) don't need to take progestin.

 In the largest clinical trial to date, a combination estrogen-progestin pill (Prempro) increased the risk of certain serious conditions, including: